impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

  - [unalias](https://web.archive.org/web/20230405124404/https://ss64.com/osx/alias-zsh.html){:target="_blank" rel="noopener"} the current definition of the `run-help` command ([which is aliased to `man` by default in `zsh`](https://web.archive.org/web/20230403130053/https://wiki.archlinux.org/title/zsh){:target="_blank" rel="noopener"})
  - [autoload](https://stackoverflow.com/a/63661686/2143275){:target="_blank" rel="noopener"} a new implementation of the `run-help` command
- - reset [`HELPDIR`](https://web.archive.org/web/20230320043124/https://zsh.sourceforge.io/Doc/Release/User-Contributions.html){:target="_blank" rel="noopener"} ("The HELPDIR parameter tells run-help where to look for the help files.")
+ - set a new value for [`HELPDIR`](https://web.archive.org/web/20230320043124/https://zsh.sourceforge.io/Doc/Release/User-Contributions.html){:target="_blank" rel="noopener"} ("The HELPDIR parameter tells run-help where to look for the help files.")
  - create an alias for our new `run-help` command, called `help`

-In other words, we load `run-help` into our shell, specify the directory where the docs for the `zsh` commands can be found, and alias the `help` command to this `run-help` command (so that we can just type `help` instead of the full `run-help`).

 This all sounds fine, so I add the code from StackOverflow into my `~/.zshrc` file: